In January 2020, the government announced the much-anticipated introduction of mandatory electrical safety inspections

 Do I need a new inspection and test even if my current one was carried out in the last 5 years?

-Although carrying out an EICR has not been legally required for single tenancies, it’s still best practice for many landlords.
+Although carrying out an EICR has not been legally required for single tenancies in England, it’s still best practice for many landlords.

 Electrical Installation Condition Reports are valid for 5 years.
-If your rental property has a valid EICR when the new regulations come into force on 1st April 2020, you will not need to carry out a new one until the report expires.
+If your rental property had a valid EICR when the new regulations began on 1st April 2020, you will not need to carry out a new one until that report expires.

 It’s best to check your EICR certificate and put the expiry date in your calendar so you won’t forget that it’s due.

 What types of tenancy are excluded from the mandatory electrical safety inspections?

 These regulations apply to most tenancies, including HMOs and holiday lets.
 There are a few types of tenancies that are excluded from the regulations.
 These are:

 - A tenancy where the landlord is a private registered provider of social housing